matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/foundry/_foundry-testnet.md

 1. Create a new foundry project:

     ```bash
-    forge init ZeekMessages
+    forge init QuickstartToken
     ```

     ```bash
-    cd ZeekMessages
+    cd QuickstartToken
     ```

+1. Install OpenZeppelin Contracts.

+    :display_partial{path="/zksync-network/quick-start/_partials/foundry/_foundry-install-openzeppelin"}

-1. Create a new file in the `src` folder called `ZeekMessages.sol`.
+1. Create a new file in the `src` folder called `QuickstartToken.sol`.

-1. Copy and paste the `ZeekMessages` contract above into the `ZeekMessages.sol` file.
+1. Copy and paste the `QuickstartToken` contract above into the `QuickstartToken.sol` file.

-1. Create a new file in the `script` folder called `ZeekMessages.s.sol`.
+1. Create a new file in the `script` folder called `QuickstartToken.s.sol`.

-1. Copy and paste the script below into `ZeekMessages.s.sol`.
+1. Copy and paste the script below into `QuickstartToken.s.sol`.

     ```solidity
-    :code-import{filePath="zksync-os-foundry/script/ZeekMessages.s.sol"}
+    :code-import{filePath="zksync-os-foundry/script/QuickstartToken.s.sol"}
     ```

 1. Build the project